monek-ltd/Monek.Checkout.WooCommerce/README.md

 # Monek.Checkout.WooCommerce
-Monek WooCommerce Plugin
+## Monek WooCommerce Plugin

+Enhance your online store with the Monek WooCommerce Plugin, a powerful and seamless integration for secure payment processing.
+Accept payments effortlessly, streamline transactions, and provide a smooth checkout experience for your customers.

-# Manual Installation Guide for WooCommerce Monek Gateway in WooCommerce
+# Manual Installation Guide for Monek Gateway in WooCommerce

 ## Introduction
 This guide provides step-by-step instructions for manually installing the Monek Gateway plugin for WooCommerce.
 Ensure that you have the necessary permissions and backups before proceeding.